mangosArchives/serverZero_Rel19/README.md

   [Visual Studio][30] and the Express editions of [Visual Studio][31] are supported.
 * **Microsoft Windows SDK**, 32 bit and 64 bit.
 The [Windows 7 SDK][32] is
-  recommeded, as older versions lack compiler features required to build the server.
+  recommended, as older versions lack compiler features required to build the server.
 * **Clang**, 32 bit and 64 bit.
 The [Clang compiler][33] can be used on any supported operating system.[^2]